WMCP

 WMCP (1280 AM, "Columbia's Country") is a radio station broadcasting a country music format.
-Licensed to Columbia, Tennessee, United States, the station is currently owned by Maury County Boosters Corp. and features programming from Citadel Media.
+Licensed to Columbia, Tennessee, United States, the station is currently owned by Radio Maria, Inc., and features programming from Citadel Media.

 History of call letters

-The call letters WMCP previously were assigned to an FM station in Baltimore, Maryland.
+The call sign WMCP previously was assigned to an FM station in Baltimore, Maryland.
 It began broadcasting March 14, 1948, and was owned and operated by Belvedere Broadcasting Corporation.